carbon-language/carbon-lang/docs/design/generics/details.md

 The first rule is:

 > For purposes of type checking a function, the names of types declared in the
-> function declaration to the right of the `:!` are all canonical.
+> function declaration to the left of the `:!` are all canonical.

 This is because these can all be given distinct types freely, only their associated types can be constrained to be equal to some other type.
 In this